CLIENT

 Project Map Tab

-The original Moped project map tab (left) and the final redesigned project map tab (right).
+The original Moped map tab for projects (left) and the final redesigned map tab (right).

 Reflections